AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-event.md

    >
    >Each time you modify the event, you must click **[!UICONTROL Publish]** again to generate the updated REST API that will be used by your website developer.

-   Once the event has been published, a transactional message linked to the new event is automatically created.
+   Once the event has been published, a [transactional message](../../channels/using/editing-transactional-message.md) linked to the new event is automatically created.

 1. You can directly access this transactional message through the link located in the left-hand side area.

    ![](assets/message-center_messagegeneration.png)

-In order for the event to trigger sending a transactional message, you must modify and publish the message that was just created.
-See [Event transactional messages](../../channels/using/event-transactional-messages.md).
+   * In order for the event to trigger sending a transactional message, you must modify and publish the message that was just created.
+See [Editing](../../channels/using/editing-transactional-message.md) and [Publishing a transactional message](../../channels/using/publishing-transactional-message.md) sections.

-You also have to integrate this trigger event into your website.
-See [Integrating the triggering of the event in a website](#integrating-the-triggering-of-the-event-in-a-website).
+   * You also have to [integrate this trigger event](../../channels/using/transactional-event-triggering.md) into your website.

 Once Adobe Campaign starts receiving events related to this event configuration, the **[!UICONTROL Latest transactional events]** link under the **[!UICONTROL History]** section enables you to access the latest events sent by your third-party service and processed by Adobe Campaign.